Based on 12 reviews

 Peregrine Tour and Trek is a travel agency that respects animals.
 We do not support any activities like elephant safari or elephant bathing.
 Instead, we offer other activities like Jeep Safari, Canoe Ride, Elephant Walk, and a lovely day with an elephant.

 Chitwan National Park holds the second-biggest population of endangered Rhinoceros unicorns.
-Around 120 tigers (Bengal tiger) inhibit in Chitwan National Park, but a sighting is rare.
+Around 120 tigers (Bengal tiger) are inhibited in Chitwan National Park, but a sighting is rare.

 Apart from these magnificent creatures, you can see various deer, birds, and other wildlife.
 After finishing the jeep safari, you can join us for a canoe ride in the late afternoon and enjoy the quiet of the Rapti River.

-During your canoe ride, you can have a chance to see Gharial and Marsh Muggers.
+During your canoe ride, you can see Gharial and Marsh Muggers.
 These are the only two crocodile species in Nepal where Gharials are considered endangered.
 After these activities, you can rest, relax in the evening, and have dinner in the Tharu Kitchen.

 Accommodation: Hotel Parkland or a similar hotel